HadrienG2/3photons-julia/Porting_Notes.md

   point of making use of said languages unnecessary.
-- I can see why someone would use Julia over Python in interactive use cases like notebooks and REPL, but the language manual and ecosystem documentation needs to improve significantly before I can personally recommend the language to colleagues for this purpose.
+- I can see why someone would use Julia over Python in interactive use cases like notebooks and REPL, but the language manual and ecosystem documentation need to improve significantly before I can personally recommend the language to colleagues for this purpose.
 - I think that Julia, in its current state at least, is not yet a solid contender to statically typed and AoT-compiled languages for writing